YEK-Kayra/BMP280_Driver/README.md

 •[Community support page](https://community.bosch-sensortec.com/t5/MEMS-sensors-forum/bd-p/bst_community-mems-forum)

-# New features to be added
+# New features will be added
 •	 * !SPI interface codes will be added in soon

 •	 * !Calculation method of altitude will be improved in soon